 This bazaar is almost exclusively dedicated to handmade goods and handcrafted items and local craftsmen from far and wide come here to sell their pieces of art.

 The list is not ending here if you are in the city and ask locals about the famous bazaars, no doubt they will tell you some other places to go so don’t miss that.
-Enjoy different things, create and capture memories.
+Enjoy different things, and create and capture memories.
 Don’t forget to scroll through our blog on famous places to visit in Indore to get an edge on your journey.